BogdanCatalin-Iacob/Tetris/README.md

         - If the playfield has not filled up with blocks, the next piece enters.

     -   #### List Of Rules
+        - A piece / shape / tetromino in Tetris is a geometric shape consisting of a set of blocks that is moved as a unit.
+A block (or mino) is the part of a piece that fills one unit of the playfield.
         - Playfield is 10 columns x 20 rows.
+        - Mini grid is 4 columns x 4 rows
+        - Next shape is displayed in the mini grid
         - Tetromino colors are as follows:
             - l shape - Cyan
             - o shape - Yellow